Cloud Security

 }

 The condition on aws:SourceVpce is the line that closes the loop.
-Even if a credential leaks, it cannot be used from outside the customer's VPC endpoint.
-The condition makes the workload role's authority context-bound to the network topology.
+Even a leaked credential cannot be used from outside the customer's VPC endpoint — the workload role's authority is bound to the network topology, not to the credential itself.
+It is the equivalent of a key that only works in one lock, in one house, on one street.

 The audit-evidence layer is what makes the air-gapped deployment defensible to an examiner.
-Standard CloudTrail captures the management plane (who created the agent, who updated the guardrail) but not the data plane (each InvokeModel call).
+Standard CloudTrail captures who created the agent, who updated the guardrail — the management plane.
+But it does not capture each InvokeModel call.
 For regulated Bedrock workloads, data events must be enabled explicitly:

 resource "aws_cloudtrail" "bedrock_data_events" {